Kubernetes Dashboard

 Query secrets

-debian@busybox:~$ kubectl get secret -n kubernetes-dashboard
+debian@busybox:~$ kubectl get secret -n kubernetes-dashboardExpected output:

-NAME TYPE DATA AGE cluster-admin-dashboard-token-p2qm9 kubernetes.io/service-account-token 3 18s default-token-ptzj7 kubernetes.io/service-account-token 3 75s kubernetes-dashboard-certs Opaque 0 75s kubernetes-dashboard-csrf Opaque 1 75s kubernetes-dashboard-key-holder Opaque 2 75s kubernetes-dashboard-token-59xt6 kubernetes.io/service-account-token 3 75s
+NAME TYPE DATA AGE cluster-admin-dashboard-token-p2qm9 kubernetes.io/service-account-token 3 18s default-token-ptzj7 kubernetes.io/service-account-token 3 75s kubernetes-dashboard-certs Opaque 0 75s kubernetes-dashboard-csrf Opaque 1 75s kubernetes-dashboard-key-holder Opaque 2 75s kubernetes-dashboard-token-59xt6 kubernetes.io/service-account-token 3 75sWe can see the

-service account token has a token namedcluster-admin-dashboard-token-p2qm9
+cluster-admin-dashboardservice account token has a token namedcluster-admin-dashboard-token-p2qm9 -

 To fetch the token, describe the

-secret:debian@busybox:~$ kubectl describe secret cluster-admin-dashboard-token-p2qm9 -n kubernetes-dashboard
+cluster-admin-dashboard-token-p2qm9secret:debian@busybox:~$ kubectl describe secret cluster-admin-dashboard-token-p2qm9 -n kubernetes-dashboardExpected output:

-Name: cluster-admin-dashboard-token-p2qm9 Namespace: kubernetes-dashboard Labels: <none> Annotations: kubernetes.io/service-account.name: cluster-admin-dashboard kubernetes.io/service-account.uid: a2cb115c-3d82-42cf-80ac-3fa003e568cf Type: kubernetes.io/service-account-token Data ==== ca.crt: 1025 bytes namespace: 20 bytes token: eyJhbGciOiJSUzI1NiIsImtpZCI6ImpTTHVJZ0h6LVpGSnFadzBpaXBUSjYyemVWZFJNZUZ3X29qMjIxRHBQOU0ifQ. eyJpc3MiOiJrdWJlcm5ldGVzL3NlcnZpY2VhY2NvdW50Iiwia3ViZXJuZXRlcy5pby9zZXJ2aWNlYWNjb3VudC9uYW1lc3BhY2UiOiJrdWJlcm5ldGVzLWRhc2hib2FyZCIsImt1YmVybmV0ZXMuaW8vc2VydmljZWFjY291bnQvc2VjcmV0Lm5hbWUiOiJjbHVzdGVyLWFkbWluLWRhc2hib2FyZC10b2tlbi1qdnpibSIsImt1YmVybmV0ZXMuaW8vc2VydmljZWFjY291bnQvc2VydmljZS1hY2NvdW50Lm5hbWUiOiJjbHVzdGVyLWFkbWluLWRhc2hib2FyZCIsImt1YmVybmV0ZXMuaW8vc2VydmljZWFjY291bnQvc2VydmljZS1hY2NvdW50LnVpZCI6IjE4MWIwZGQ2LTU2MWQtNGRjZi05ZjY2LTU4ZmQxNTRiNWE3ZCIsInN1YiI6InN5c3RlbTpzZXJ2aWNlYWNjb3VudDprdWJlcm5ldGVzLWRhc2hib2FyZDpjbHVzdGVyLWFkbWluLWRhc2hib2FyZCJ9.uibwq9m149OSdWG8FJGYJIxEBQle_QEVTnctBMY_67_HkCVLBA0R9d2brGhcw-bq9_IQWfOkMLRBj3duPr7YBTqKg53i6jXsnKnlh_t_UOCjx543or5Aw5HgcasslfHAVken6CtcEIYin4ya1LOb5DNH7mfHvdGWDFzTsSM3TxXe4FD6rvLfS-S0ICju7RBRLaOsrEptGjoX7z7mRXoQbeO3cFRlMsOQG7uShxgfz9BZDYrYICYw3YjhupQ9FXvWe_guLCA4XD3GNpPVp8bSgX_UayvgMouAleYs93QrlKqdBT0oD72VEFAHr0GeRjnoC9z-XDBixeaM4BFxGuAfqw
+Name: cluster-admin-dashboard-token-p2qm9 Namespace: kubernetes-dashboard Labels: <none> Annotations: kubernetes.io/service-account.name: cluster-admin-dashboard kubernetes.io/service-account.uid: a2cb115c-3d82-42cf-80ac-3fa003e568cf Type: kubernetes.io/service-account-token Data ==== ca.crt: 1025 bytes namespace: 20 bytes token: eyJhbGciOiJSUzI1NiIsImtpZCI6ImpTTHVJZ0h6LVpGSnFadzBpaXBUSjYyemVWZFJNZUZ3X29qMjIxRHBQOU0ifQ. eyJpc3MiOiJrdWJlcm5ldGVzL3NlcnZpY2VhY2NvdW50Iiwia3ViZXJuZXRlcy5pby9zZXJ2aWNlYWNjb3VudC9uYW1lc3BhY2UiOiJrdWJlcm5ldGVzLWRhc2hib2FyZCIsImt1YmVybmV0ZXMuaW8vc2VydmljZWFjY291bnQvc2VjcmV0Lm5hbWUiOiJjbHVzdGVyLWFkbWluLWRhc2hib2FyZC10b2tlbi1qdnpibSIsImt1YmVybmV0ZXMuaW8vc2VydmljZWFjY291bnQvc2VydmljZS1hY2NvdW50Lm5hbWUiOiJjbHVzdGVyLWFkbWluLWRhc2hib2FyZCIsImt1YmVybmV0ZXMuaW8vc2VydmljZWFjY291bnQvc2VydmljZS1hY2NvdW50LnVpZCI6IjE4MWIwZGQ2LTU2MWQtNGRjZi05ZjY2LTU4ZmQxNTRiNWE3ZCIsInN1YiI6InN5c3RlbTpzZXJ2aWNlYWNjb3VudDprdWJlcm5ldGVzLWRhc2hib2FyZDpjbHVzdGVyLWFkbWluLWRhc2hib2FyZCJ9.uibwq9m149OSdWG8FJGYJIxEBQle_QEVTnctBMY_67_HkCVLBA0R9d2brGhcw-bq9_IQWfOkMLRBj3duPr7YBTqKg53i6jXsnKnlh_t_UOCjx543or5Aw5HgcasslfHAVken6CtcEIYin4ya1LOb5DNH7mfHvdGWDFzTsSM3TxXe4FD6rvLfS-S0ICju7RBRLaOsrEptGjoX7z7mRXoQbeO3cFRlMsOQG7uShxgfz9BZDYrYICYw3YjhupQ9FXvWe_guLCA4XD3GNpPVp8bSgX_UayvgMouAleYs93QrlKqdBT0oD72VEFAHr0GeRjnoC9z-XDBixeaM4BFxGuAfqwWe are going to use the

-token.
+eyJhbGciOiJSUzI1NiIsImtpZCI6ImpTTHVJZ0h6L...72VEFAHr0GeRjnoC9z-XDBixeaM4BFxGuAfqwtoken.
 For shortness, we show only the first and last blocks here, but we must use the full printed value to access the Dashboard.

 View the Dashboard